Search

 Close this search box.

-Have you ever wondered what English Language Learners think about being in an ESL program?
+Have you ever wondered what English Language Learners think about being in ESL programs?
 I thought it would be interesting and illuminating to find out so I invited a few of my former students to describe their experiences.
 Here is the third and last interview.
 You can read the first interview here and the second one here.

 Learn what former English Language Learners think about their ESL program in this series of guest blog posts.
 Read what a Polish student has to say in her post | The ESL Nexus